 - Positive press, such as fundraising announcements, exec hires, partnerships, product launches, etc.

 Then, once per month, have each team member copy each nurture sequence for pools they’re responsible for and identify folks we should re-engage with using Gem search.
-By default, search will only resurface folks that are safe to reach out to (see screenshot):
+The default search filters are preset to surface only those who are safe to reach out to:

 - Last contact more than 3 months

 - No due date set

 Get even more granular by filtering on additional fields, such as:

 - Location if we’re hosting an event or visiting a city.

 - Gender if we published a blog post by one of our female tech leads.